 All children deserve the very best education!

 It is extremely important to us that:

-- Every child feels safe, happy and valued in school - Every child is supported effectively to overcome any barriers to learning enabling them to achieve maximum success across all curriculum areas - Every child is fully prepared for the next chapter of their school life - Every child can positively manage challenging situations
+- Every child feels safe, happy and valued; their voice is heard! - Every child is supported effectively to overcome any barriers to learning enabling them to achieve maximum success across all curriculum areas. - Every child is fully prepared for the next chapter of their school life. - Every child can positively manage challenging situations.

-Therefore, we will set out a strategy which will support disadvantaged children to achieve these goals.
+We will therefore set out a strategy which will support disadvantaged children to achieve these goals.
 We appreciate children face many challenges and it is our responsibility to fully know our children and understand their individual needs, both emotionally and academically.

 Relationships, quality first teaching, interventions and the wider curriculum will all be considered within our strategy.
 As a starting point, we have focused on the context of our school and the challenges many of our children face, rooted in robust diagnostic assessments (not assumptions) about the impact of disadvantaged children.

 We will ensure:

-- We adopt a whole school approach in supporting and having high expectations of all of our disadvantaged children. - Teaching is to a very high standard and teachers consider individual needs when planning. - Additional needs/gaps in learning are identified and quality interventions are put in place.
+- We adopt a whole school approach in supporting and having high expectations of all of our disadvantaged children. - All children have access to Quality First Teaching. - Additional needs/gaps in learning are identified and quality interventions are put in place. - Early identification of Special Educational Needs and the appropriate intervention is put in place.